What is "Living Laboratory"?

 The National Science Foundation's "Science Nation" series captured Living Laboratory in action at the Museum of Science, Boston:

-What is the National Living Lab initiative?
+What is the National Living Laboratory initiative?

-The Maryland Science Center, the Madison Children's Museum and the Oregon Museum of Science & Industry have adapted and implemented the Living Laboratory model in their own early childhood exhibitions and are now serving as National Living Lab “Hub Sites,” disseminating information and resources about the model to other museums and academic institutions nation-wide.
+The Maryland Science Center, the Madison Children's Museum and the Oregon Museum of Science & Industry have adapted and implemented the Living Laboratory model in their own early childhood exhibitions and are now serving as National Living Laboratory “Hub Sites,” disseminating information and resources about the model to other museums and academic institutions nation-wide.

 Interested professionals can create an account, and log in to connect with the hub leader in their region and access a variety of resources for developing a program in the Living Laboratory® model.